waterbearlang/waterbear/README.md

 ## Acknowledgements

-* My kids, Azlen and Mina, for helping test so many programming environments and being my best critics
+* My kids, for helping test so many programming environments and being my best critics
 * Steve Dekorte, Alex Payne, Bob Nystrom, Wolf Rentzsch, Victoria Wang, and Brian Leroux for the encouragement to make this real
 * Scratch, the primary source of inspiration for this project
 * Basic